hmail/H-Mail/readme.md

      "protocol": 0.1}

 #### Response
-If the mail was accpeted, the server reponses with a simple HTTP 201 Created:
+If the mail was accepted, the server responses with a simple HTTP 201 Created:

     HTTP/1.1 201 Created
     Content-Type: application/json; charset=UTF-8